pereznetworks/A-Course-Rating-API/devnotes.md

 mongoose.connection(`mongodb://localhost:${port}/${dbName}`);

 // a connection to the localhost will be made
+// should be 'var dbName = yourDBNameHere'
-// but if your trying to connect to a specific db, you wont be
+// otherwise, if will not connect to a your db

 ```

 ## Setup Schemas and compiled Models:

-- Setup schema for Users, Courses and Reviews
+### Setup schema for Users, Courses and Reviews

   - Will try to add as much validation to schema layer as possible

-- In the Courses model schema ...
+### In the Courses model schema ...

   - Populate User.id and Reviews is set when adding data to model